 If you think you have more group to fit into your schedule, consider First Look before the ceremony to get some family photos done early, especially with immediate family.

-3. Make a list of different groups you want:
+3. Make a list of the different groups you want:

 Don’t rely on your memory on the wedding day if you have more than 4 groups in mind.
 Write it down on a paper.
 Put the groups in a logical order, starting with the big ones and go down to the smaller ones.
 For example: